Bobby Darin

 • May 13-18, 1969: Darin plays the Troubadour in L.A. with four piece band, sings songs

-from "Direction" LPs and debuts "Simple Song of Freedom."
+from Direction LPs and debuts "Simple Song of Freedom."

 • May 1970: Bobby takes out newspaper ads denouncing the U.S. invasion of Cambodia.

-• May 12, 1970: At an anti-war demonstration, Bobby addresses a crowd
+• May 12, 1970: At an anti-war demonstration, Bobby addresses a crowd (of mostly USC

-and urges the crowd to phone the White House.
+crowd to phone the White House.

 • May 21, 1970: "Bobby" (instead of "Bob") is back at the Landmark in Las Vegas.
+He

-He returns "Mack the Knife" to his show.
+returns "Mack the Knife" to his show.

-• Home | News | Bobby | Career | Fun | Fans | Specials
+Home | News | Bobby | Career | Fun | Fans | Specials

-bobbydarin.net/bobbydarin.com, All Rights Reserved.
+bobbydarin.net, All Rights Reserved.